username00-c/MedRAG/README.md

 ## Usage

-To use this project, follow these steps:
+To use MedRAG, follow these steps:

 1. **Get ready for repository and dependencies**
    Clone this repository to your local machine and install requirements in requirements.txt